-This post brought to you by Sonic Charters St. Thomas Boat Rental.
+This post is brought to you by Sonic Charters St. Thomas Boat Rental.

-At Sonic Charters, our goal is simple: to ensure that your visit to the U.S. and British Virgin Islands is greater than you ever dreamed.
-Whether you want to swim with the vibrant fish of the reef, kick back on a white sandy beach accessible only by boat, or party it up out on a tranquil bay, we have exactly the rental or charter for you.
-For $100 off a Luxury Sea Ray Sundancer rental, use Coupon Code: TRAVEL17
+At Sonic Charters, our goal is simple: to ensure that your visit to the U.S. and the British Virgin Islands is greater than you ever dreamed.
+Whether you want to swim with the vibrant reef fish, kick back on a white sandy beach accessible only by boat, or party it up on a tranquil bay, we have the rental or charter for you.
+For $100 off a Luxury Sea Ray Sundancer rental, use Coupon Code: TRAVEL17.

 Follow Out of Town Travel Blog on Facebook, Twitter, Instagram, and Pinterest if you want more travel and tech-related updates.